-The obliques are two separate muscles, the external oblique, and the internal oblique, making up the abdomen's sides.
-People sometimes refer to the obliques as the waist muscles.
+The obliques consist of two separate muscles, the external oblique and the internal oblique, located on the sides and front of the abdomen.
+People often refer to them as the waist muscles.

 Where Are The Oblique Muscles?

-The obliques connect the ribs, top of the hip (iliac crest) to the fascia of the abdominals and lower back.
-Fascia is strong connective tissue shown as the shaded gray sheets in the images above.
+The obliques connect the ribs, top of the hip (iliac crest), to the fascia of the abdominals and lower back.
+Fascia is a strong connective tissue shown as the shaded gray sheets in the images above.

-For detailed anatomy information: Oblique Muscle Anatomy Page.
+For detailed anatomy information, see the Oblique Muscle Anatomy Page.

 - Bends the body side to side ie. side bends (lateral flexion)